OpenAperture/messaging/README.md

 The `subscribe` method allows a consumer to receive messages from the messaging system.
 The provides 2/3 arguments, depending on the usage pattern:

 * connection_options - CloudOS.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
+This struct can also define the failover connection options.
 Defaults to the @connection_options attribute.

 * queue - CloudOS.Messaging.Queue struct, containing the queue (and possibly exchange) information